geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 If you have a downstream project, you will have also to update your dependencies in `pom.xml` and your Java code, following the suggestions in `log4j2 dependencies and code update` section.

+For more information or more details about how to migrate, follow the [official documentation](https://logging.apache.org/log4j/2.x/manual/migration.html).

 !!! note:
     A compatiblility tier has been added in order to allow to use old configruations.
 Anyway it is strongly suggested to update your configurtions, build files and code as soon as possible.